LINCHPIN

 The Cohort Covenant

-Every cohort begins with a covenant — a mutual commitment document signed by participants, instructors, mentors, and community partners.
-Unlike a “student handbook” (rules imposed from above), the covenant is a reciprocal agreement:
+Every cohort begins with a covenant, a mutual commitment document signed by participants, instructors, mentors, and community partners.
+Where a “student handbook” imposes rules from above, the covenant is a reciprocal agreement:

 Participants commit to: